bcholodenko/Metadata-AI/README.md

 - Detects back-of-photo scans and extracts handwritten dates via OCR
 - Extracts and saves handwritten comments from the back of photos, translating to English if needed
-- Parses dates and location hints from folder names (e.g. `7-3-87`, `8-26 to 8-30-87 Hawaii`)
+- Passes the folder name to the VLM as context for date and location hints (e.g. `8-79 Hawaii` → August 1979, Hawaii)
 - Single VLM call per photo extracts date, time of day, scene description, indoor/outdoor setting, flash, keywords, and location — minimizing processing time
 - Writes `DateTimeOriginal` into EXIF and keywords/captions into IPTC metadata
-- Optionally geotags photos by identifying locations from visual clues, folder names, and resolving GPS coordinates
+- Optionally geotags photos by identifying locations from visual clues and resolving GPS coordinates via Nominatim
 - Low-confidence date estimates are skipped and logged to a `review.html` report for manual review
 - Supports `.jpg`, `.jpeg`, `.tiff`, `.tif`, `.png`, `.heic`, `.webp`, and `.dng` files
 - DNG files are written as `.xmp` sidecar files, compatible with Lightroom and Apple Photos